gaujay/simd_collection/README.md

 ### Benchmark results

-See corresponding sub-folders for graphs.
+See corresponding 'bench' sub-folders for graphs.

 ### Dependencies